Ahmad Hindi: Death

 He died in 1869 and was buried in Karbala.

 The Hindi nisba (title)

 He continued to be known by the nisba (title) Hindi (i.e. from Hind or India), indicating his stay there.
 Even Ruhollah Khomeini used Hindi as a pen name in some of his ghazals.
-Ruhollah Khomeini's brother was known by the name Nureddin Hindi.
+Ruhollah Khomeini's brother was known by the name Nur-od-Din Hindi.